This function finds communities in a (un)weighted (un)directed network based on the Infomap algorithm (https://github.com/mapequation/infomap).

 The C++ version of Infomap generates temporary folders and/or files that are

-Several version of Infomap are available in the package.
+Several versions of Infomap are available in the package.
 See install_binaries for more details.

 Note